MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

 Run the PowerShell script used in the earlier step to encode these values:

-- **Local account password**. <!--This corresponds to the `localAdminSecretValue` in the template.--> Encode `localaccountname:localacountpassword` to get this value for the template.
+- **Local account password**.
+This corresponds to the `localAdminSecretValue` in the parameters JSON.
+Encode `localaccountname:localacountpassword` to get this value for the template.
-- **Domain account password**. <!--This corresponds to the `domainAdminSecretValue` in the template.--> Encode `domainaccountname:domainaccountpassword` to get this value for the template.
+- **Domain account password**.
+This corresponds to the `domainAdminSecretValue` in the parameters JSON.
+Encode `domainaccountname:domainaccountpassword` to get this value for the template.
-- **Application client ID secret value**. <!--This corresponds to the `arbDeploymentSpnValue` in the template.--> Encode `clientId:clientSecretValue` to get this value for the template.
+- **Application client ID secret value**.
+This corresponds to the `arbDeploymentSpnValue` in the parameters JSON.
+Encode `clientId:clientSecretValue` to get this value for the template.

 ### Assign resource permissions